JulianOzelRose/TL-WR841N-v14/README.md

 https://github.com/JulianOzelRose/TL-WR841N-v14/assets/95890436/89f00c3e-eba8-4407-bf50-8c04f3d2f9a1

 With our new BusyBox binary, we can now archive directories.
 Using ```ls``` command from the root directory, we can see there are a total of 11 directories, as ```linuxrc``` is a script.
-So to rip the file system, we just need to archive each individual directory, and upload it via TFTP to our PC, using Tftpd64 as a server.
+So to dump the file system, we just need to archive each individual directory, and upload it via TFTP to our PC, using Tftpd64 as a server.

 ```
 ~ # ls